arpit7212/fitness_api/README.md

-# Fitness API with FastAPI with python
+# Fitness API using FastAPI with python

 What it does -
 Here is a sample fitness studio API.
 It contains all the required scripting for handling a fitness studio database.
 Here is what you can do with this once you get the swagger UI started